rawphp/aws-cleanup/README.md

 # AWS Cleanup

+NOTE: IN ACTIVE DEVELOPMENT - NOT READY FOR PRODUCTION USE

 This tool can be ran against an AWS account and delete all existing resources to prevent being charged.

 You can optionally exclude some resources.